nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/simple-workflow-example.md

 #### Configuring the Proposal Update Node

 1. Open the node properties.
 2. Rename the node to `Proposal update`.
 3. Rename the directive: `Proposal update`.
 4. Define the Due date expression: `CurrentDate.days(5)`
 5. Define the assignees.</br>
-    Here comes another interesting situation: This task may not be assigned to a particular person, neither may it be assigned to a group.
+    This task may not be assigned to a particular person, neither may it be assigned to a group.
 It needs to be assigned to the document's creator.
 To do so, a variable needs to be used instead of a hard coded value.
-The "Assignees" field may only receive usernames or groups, not variables.
-    We will rather use the **Assignees expression** field and set this variable as value: `@{Document["dc:creator"]}`.
+    We use the **Assignees expression** field and use this variable: `@{Document["dc:creator"]}`.
 This will return the document creator's username.
     Note that there are no specific rights to grant there as in this situation the document will be heading back to its creator.
     ![]({{file name='proposal-update-general.png'}} ?w=450,border=true)
-6. Rename the task.
-    Calling the task an approval task could lead to confusion for the salesman that wants to submit an updated proposal.
-Thus, we will rename it.
+6. Calling the task an approval task could lead to confusion for the salesman that wants to submit an updated proposal.
+Thus, we will call the task button differently:
     1. Click on the **Resolution Actions** tab.
+    1. Delete the `approve` existing task button.
-    2. Click on the **Add task button** link.
+    1. Click on the **Add task button** link.
     - id: `submit_updated_proposal`
     - Label: `Submit updated proposal`
       ![]({{file name='Simple_Workflow_022_1.png'}} ?w=450,border=true,thumbnail=true)
 7. Save.

 {{#> callout type='info' }}
 In this scenario, if Jack (Head of Operations) rejects the tasks, it is sent back to the document creator.
-We could have used the `workflowInitiator` expression so that the task is assigned to **the user who has launched the workflow** (assuming it could have been distinct from the document creator)
+We could have used the `workflowInitiator` expression so that the task is returned to **the user who has launched the workflow** (assuming it could have been distinct from the document creator).
 {{/callout}}

 #### Configuring the Task layout

 1. Click on the **Variables** tab and add the **sales_comment** and **hoo_comment** variables to the right column.
     {{!--     ### nx_asset ###
         path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Simple Workflow Example/proposal-update-node.png
         name: proposal-update-node.png
         studio_modeler#screenshot#up_to_date
     --}}
     ![proposal-update-node.png](nx_asset://d23602e0-6558-49b3-8672-b60c619d55fc ?w=650,border=true)
 2. Save you work.
 3. Click on the **Configure layouts in Designer** button.
-4. Click on **Proposal Update**.
-A page with the Proposal Update task layout is displayed.
-If there is no layout, click on the **Configure** button
+4. Click on the **Configure** button next to the **Proposal Update** layout.
 5. Delete the properties displayed in the layout using the delete icon once an element is selected.
+Keep only the **Hoo Comment** and the **Sales Comment** properties.
-6. Change the **hoo_comment** label for `Head of operations comment` and set it as read only mode.
+6. Change the **hoo_comment** label for `Head of Operations Comment` and set it as read only mode.
     {{!--     ### nx_asset ###
         path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Simple Workflow Example/proposal-update-layout.png
         name: proposal-update-layout.png